sjparsons/react-router-redux-immutable/README.md

 ## Overview

-Conceptually, I started with a plain React application, then added React Router.
-I then extended this with a Redux store for managing state.
-I use the [react-router-redux](https://github.com/reactjs/react-router-redux) package to help manage the interplay between these two packages.
+I started with a plain React application, then added React Router.
+I extended this with a Redux store for managing state.
+I used the [react-router-redux](https://github.com/reactjs/react-router-redux) package to help manage the interplay between these two packages.

 If you want your Redux store itself to be immutable, then you to modify things a little bit from the default Redux setup.
-The [redux-immutable](https://github.com/gajus/redux-immutable) package gets us most of the distance out-of-the-box, but there's [some more customization you to need to do](https://github.com/gajus/redux-immutable#using-with-react-router-redux) when combining Redux, Immutable.js, AND react router.
+The [redux-immutable](https://github.com/gajus/redux-immutable) package gets us most of the distance out-of-the-box, but there's [some more customization you to need to do](https://github.com/gajus/redux-immutable#using-with-react-router-redux) when combining Redux, Immutable.js, AND React Router.

-My goal was to provide in a **working example** of combining all these packages and snippets together.
+My goal was to provide a **working example** of combining all these packages and snippets together.

-**Note**: I'm using `hashHistory` intentionally since in my use case we are supporting older version of Internet Explorer and don't want route changes to not cause a reload when `browserHistory` is not supported.
+**Note**: I'm using `hashHistory` intentionally since for my use case we are supporting older versions of Internet Explorer and don't want route changes to cause a reload when `browserHistory` is not supported.
 See [more info](https://github.com/reactjs/react-router/blob/master/docs/guides/Histories.md#hashhistory).

+## Getting started

+Install required dependencies with

+    npm install

+You can then run the webpack development server on http://localhost:3000/ with

+    npm start

+You also can build the webpack results and save them to the `dist/` folder with

+    npm build

 ## Resources